Fix My Slab - FAQ's

 How does your company stay on top of the latest processes, technology, and trends?

-Ty Stricklin and Eric Ewing, owner and general manager, respectively, regularly attend regular Association meetings, training events and seminars where new technology and processes are showcased.
-They are both also involved in a small-business networking group that is not industry-specific but allows for learning about what other home contractors are doing.
+Our owner, Ty Stricklin, respectively, regularly attend regular Association meetings, training events and seminars where new technology and processes are showcased.
+Also, Ty is involved in a small-business networking group that is not industry-specific but allows for learning about what other home contractors are doing.
 The Internet can make easy work of keeping abreast of the latest developments regarding concrete companies and manufacturers and their products.
 Ty also attends shows, such as the World of Concrete Expo., where the newest technology is exhibited.

 How do you determine your customer needs?